-Klasien is an expert in interaction and user experience design.
+Klasien is an interaction and user experience designer.
 She designs the way people interact with, and use their digital environment by creating usable interfaces and interactions in (public) spaces.
 Her work is focussed on mobile technologies such as augmented reality and locative media.

 AugmentNL (a collaboration of Sander Veenhof, Luciano Pinna and me) worked on a project for the Liberation festival on the 5th of May on ‘De Dam’.

 The project was based on a story of the resistance group ‘De Vonk’.
 In 1942, when the Jews were forced to wear the Jewish star badges, De Vonk printed pamphlets with this star and the text “Jew and non Jew, we are one in this battle”.
 They threw them of the roof of the Bijenkorf, just in front of the buildings of the SS and other German offices.

 We created a virtual act of resistance by throwing virtual pamphlets from the building of the Bijenkorf using mobile Augmented Reality.
 My part of the project was to design the experience and interactions, design of the pamphlet and sound design.

 On the 5th of May the project was opened during the opening speech of the Liberation festival and was called an important new monument on Dam square.

 The project became really interesting.
 It was another confirmation on how powerful a story can become when you tell this on the location where the story is about.
 But also a virtual layer on top of the real world makes an interesting connection between history, physical and virtual world.
 I discovered a new enthusiastic audience not used to mobile AR, mostly elderly people, who acted amazed by experiencing the virtual act of resistance themselves.